53 Christmas Crafts for a Break From the Holiday Rush in 2025

 22. Glittery Reindeer Treat Jar

-Turn an old mason jar into a glittery and festive treat jar with this Christmas craft for kids.
+Turn an old mason jar into a glittery and festive treat jar with these Christmas crafts for kids.
 You’ll need glitter, glue, pipe cleaners, googly eyes and a few pom poms for a nose.

 24. Paper Roll Winter Village

-This Christmas craft feels like the definition of arts and crafts but with a holiday spin.
+This Christmas craft feels like the definition of arts and crafts for kids, but with a holiday spin.
 You’ll need small foam balls, glitter paint, construction paper and a few other odd things.

 Paint the foam balls with glitter paint, red like a cardinal or any color that you like.
 Then design and cut out other features like wings and a head for your bird creation.